-The contents of the V7 Level 2 product files are described and tabulated in Appendix A. The file content is nearly identical to the content of the V6 Level 2 files, with the exception of several new diagnostics.
-New diagnostics include the averaging kernel matrix equal to the sum of the elements in that row.
-Small row-sum values indicate retrieval levels heavily weighted by the a priori while values approaching unity indicate levels with relatively weak sensitivity to the a priori.
+The contents of the V7 Level 2 product files are described in table form in Appendix A. The file content is nearly identical to that of the V6 Level 2 files, with the exception of several new diagnostics.
+New diagnostics include

 - Total Column Averaging Kernel.
 This diagnostic allows users to properly compare MOPITT total column retrievals with total columns derived from in-situ profiles or model simulations.
 Use of the total column averaging kernel is discussed in Sec.
-7.4 of the V4 User's Guide. - Averaging Kernel Row Sums.
-This diagnostic provides a single scalar value for each row of
+5.5. - Averaging Kernel Row Sums.
+This diagnostic provides a single scalar value for each row of the averaging kernel matrix (representing a particular retrieval level) equal to the sum of the elements in that row.
+Small row-sum values indicate retrieval levels heavily weighted by the a priori while row sum values approaching unity indicate levels with relatively weak sensitivity to the a priori.

 - Dry Air Column and Water Vapor Column.
 Along with the retrieved CO total column, these diagnostics facilitate the computation of the equivalent dry-air or moist-air mixing ratio averaged over the atmospheric column. - Smoothing Error and Measurement Error Covariance Matrices.
 These diagnostics represent the two components of the Retrieval Error Covariance Matrix.
 Smoothing error represents the retrieval uncertainty due to the influence of a priori and the features of the weighting functions.
 Measurement error represents the retrieval uncertainty due to uncertainties in the measured radiances (including instrument noise).
-These diagnostics are described further in Section 3.2 of Rodgers' book [7]. - Retrieval Anomaly Flags.
+These diagnostics are described further in Sec.
+3.2 of Rodgers' book [9]. - Retrieval Anomaly Flags.
 These flags are set to true when particular anomalous conditions are observed, suggesting that the retrievals should either be ignored or used cautiously.
 The first four flags (i.e., elements 1-4 of the Retrieval Anomaly Diagnostic array) are set to true (i.e., a value of 1) when one of the thermal channel weighting functions exhibits a sign change vertically.
 This can occur, for example, in some nighttime/land scenes when the surface skin temperature is less than the temperature of the air immediately above the surface.
 Elements 1-4 correspond respectively to the 5A, 5D, 7A, and 7D weighing functions.
 The fifth flag of the Retrieval Anomaly Diagnostic array is set to true when the retrieval averaging kernel matrix includes at least one negative element on the matrix diagonal.

-Appendices B and C provide examples of IDL and NCL code used to open and read the contents of V7 Level 2 data files.
+Appendices C and D provide examples of IDL and NCL code used to open and read the contents of V7 Level 2 data files.